Tinkerforge/doc/source/Tutorials/Tutorial.rst

  :linenos:
  :tab-width: 4

-**Line 12** creates an IP Connection to the Brick Deamon running on the host defined in **Lines 4-5**.
-It is possible to run your program on another PC than the one which has the Brick Deamon running (e.g. you can write a program on you phone that controls a Brick connected to your PC).
+**Line 12** creates an IP Connection to the Brick Daemon running on the host defined in **Lines 4-5**.
+It is possible to run your program on another PC than the one which has the Brick Daemon running (e.g. you can write a program on you phone that controls a Brick connected to your PC).

-**Line 14** creates an object which lets you control the DC Brick.
+**Line 14** creates an object that allows to control the DC Brick.
 It is necessary to assign the Unique Identifier (UID) of the Brick (in this example defined in **Line 6**).
 Change it corresponding to your device!